Krakengr/multi-blogs/README.md

 This mode allows you to have multiple sitemap files for each language and blog, helping search engines to better indexing your posts.

 ### SEO
-This mode allows you to control the SEO part of your site, like****:
+This mode allows you to control the SEO part of your site, like:
 -Referrer Policy
 -Nofollow tag in archive pages, categories, tags and more -Automatic ALT attribute (images)